mattvr/ShellGPT/README.md

 export PATH="$HOME/.deno/bin:$PATH"
 ```

-After restarting your shell, that's it!
-You can now use `gpt [my request]` - or whatever you named the script during installation.
+You can now use `gpt [my request]` - or whatever you named the script during installation

+That's it!

+Note: If you add that export line to your `.bashrc` or `.zshrc` (or equivalent), remember restarting your shell to get the updated `PATH`

 ### Configuration